A view of the WWII memorial sculpture at the Stratište Memorial Complex located near Jabuka, Serbia.

 Monument to Fallen Fighters at Sefkerin:

 Roughly 17km northwest of Stratište complex you will find the small village of Sefkerin.
 At a park in the center of the village, right across from the Cultural Center, is situated a modest memorial sculpture dedicated to the local fighters & civilian victims of the Sefkerin area who perished during WWII (Slides 1 - 3).
 Many sources refer to this memorial as the "Wings Monument" (Spomenik krila).
 This concrete sculpture is roughly 8m tall and is characterized by a thin base stem which spreads out into an arrangement of angular fins, almost akin to a geometrically styled wings of flower petals.
 The work was created in the 1970s by artist Boža Marković.
 When approaching the park from the direction of the post office, there is a large circular planter which has six engraved stone panels surrounding its exterior (Slide 4).
 The northeast facing inscribed panel (which faces towards the post-office) contains a poetic verse (Slide 5), while the other five panels contain names of fallen fighters.
 The poetic verse translates roughly into English as:

 Monument to Fallen Fighters at Sefkerin - Slideshow

 "The sons grew up in the land of the plains.
 Fields were planted with life, combined with the spirit of resistance in their heart.
 These fighters will rest in peace and freedom.
 The flower develops into the wings of a new life."

 After the Yugoslav era, the sculpture began to fall into disrepair, taking on a very degraded and stained appearance.
 Also, one of the stone panels inscribed with the names of fallen fighters is shattered.
 However, an effort by local children in 2014 to enhance the site resulted in the sculpture being repainted and restored to a more presentable appearance.
 Modest memorial events continue to be held at the site.
 The exact coordinates for this site are N45°00'12.5", 20°28'55.1".
-A historical image of this monument can be seen in Slide 6.
+Some historical images of this monument can be seen in Slides 6 & 7.